 So all's well that ends well - or is it?
-The concern, of course, is that investors are deterred from investing due to concerns over a repeat performance - and with a loss of confidence in the Islamic market, it a spokesperson.
-But more importantly, it seems to be very clear, both to practitioners and observers, that the issue with the Dana Gas Sukuk was a question of liquidity, not a question of compliance.
+The concern, of course, is that investors are deterred from investing due to concerns over a repeat performance - and with a loss of confidence in the Islamic market, it

 So the million-dollar question is - will the climate for corporate issuance cool down?